lupyuen/cst816s-nuttx/README.md

 `last_event` becomes 0 when we get a Touch Down event later.

+_Why do we check `int_pending`?_

+To reduce contention on the I2C Bus, we only read the Touch Data over I2C when the screen has been touched.
+We'll see this in a while.

 (But the LVGL Test App really shouldn't call `read()` repeatedly.
 It ought to call `poll()` and block until Touch Data is available)

+_Why do we we check `last_event`?_

+The Touch Controller triggers a GPIO Interrupt only upon Touch Down, not on Touch Up.

+So after Touch Down, we allow  [`cst816s_read()`](https://github.com/lupyuen/cst816s-nuttx/blob/main/cst816s.c#L328-L382) to call `cst816s_get_touch_data()` to fetch the Touch Data repeatedly, until we see the Touch Up Event.
+We'll see this in a while.

 ## Trigger GPIO Interrupt